 Read more about studying in Edinburgh.

 Sheffield manages to provide all the buzz of city life, but none of the stress.
 Instead there’s a really friendly, laid-back feel, coupled with the great scenery of the seven hills it is built upon, Sheffield, as a city that is hard to beat.
 Whether you’re after a bit of culture or just want a fun place to live, it’s a great place to study.
-Studying in Sheffield at somewhere like Sheffield Hallam University gives you the best of both worlds.
+Studying in Sheffield at somewhere like Sheffield Hallam University or the University of Sheffield gives you the best of both worlds.

 Read more about studying in Sheffield.